pkiage/project-ml-microservice-kubernetes/README.md

 ### 7. Deploy with Kubernetes and Save Output Logs

 Task 6: Deploy with Kubernetes and Save Output Logs
-- run_kubernetes.sh
+- `run_kubernetes.sh`
   -  Should create a pod with a name you specify
   -  Initially, your pod may be in the process of being created, as indicated by STATUS: ContainerCreating, but you just have to wait a few minutes until the pod is ready, then you can run the script again.
   -  Waiting: You can check on your pod’s status with a call to kubectl get pod and you should see the status change to Running.
-Then you can run the full ./run_kuberenets.sh script again.
+Then you can run the full `./run_kuberenets.sh` script again.
-- make_prediction.sh
+- `make_prediction.sh`
   - After pod is up and running
-  - Copy the text output after calling run_kubernetes.sh and paste it into a file kubernetes_out.txt
+  - Copy the text output after calling run_kubernetes.sh and paste it into a file `kubernetes_out.txt`
   - This will be the second (out of two) text files that are required for submission
-  - This output might look quite different from docker_out.txt; this new file should include your pod’s name and status, as well as the port forwarding and handling text.
+  - This output might look quite different from `docker_out.txt`; this new file should include your pod’s name and status, as well as the port forwarding and handling text.

 #### Deploy Application on the Kubernetes Cluster